Fall 2015 (current)

 - "Using Video Game Engines for Archaeological Site Reconstruction"

 This is an ongoing project which experiments with using the latest in video game technology to provide more realistic reconstructions of archaeological sites.
+I also use photogrammetry to create models of objects from museums.
+(See below)

 Undergraduate and Graduate Courses